j3k0/cordova-plugin-purchase/doc/api.md

 It's a conveniance method, that adds flexibility to [`_queries.triggerWhenProduct`](#triggerWhenProduct) by:

+ - allowing to trigger events unrelated to products
+   - by doing `store.trigger("refreshed")` for example.
  - allowing the `product` argument to be either:
    - a [product](#product)
    - a product `id`